casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/contract-interaction.md

 const transferOneRecipient = CLPublicKey.fromHex("016e5ee177b4008a538d5c9df7f8beb392a890a06418e5b9729231b077df9d7215");
 ```

-Use the token with ID 2 and the `transferOneRecipient` address along with other input parameters to generate the `transferOneDeploy` object.
+Use the token with ID 2 and the `transferOneRecipient` address along with other input parameters to generate the `transferOneDeploy` object, and send that deploy to the network.
 This completes the transfer event call.

 ```javascript
 const transferOneDeploy = await cep47.transfer(